-But if you want to try this trick on the go… well, here’s a smartphone hack for your smartphone hacks – you can accomplish a very similar effect with water.
+But if you want to try this trick on the go, well, here’s a smartphone hack for your smartphone hacks – you can accomplish a very similar effect with water.

-It’s kind of tricky to get right, but if you put a small drop (not a full drop) of water on the center of your camera lens, it will stay there when you pick up your phone to take a picture.
+It’s kind of tricky to get right, but if you put a small drop (not a full drop) of water on the center of your smartphone camera lens, it will stay there when you pick up your phone to take a picture.

 Now, don’t expect it to work 100% of the time (and don’t expect it to look professional), but it’s a real thing.
 The water will form a lens with a shallow depth (literally) and magnify it.

-A cool smartphone party trick, at least!
+A neat smartphone party trick, at least!

 Lens flare is the bane of every photographer’s existence.
 It can be especially tough on smartphone photographers because they don’t have lens hoods.

-(Apparently that’s not true, but it might be better if they didn’t exist).
+(Apparently, that’s not true, but it might be better if they didn’t exist).

 So how do you get started?
 Well, if the sun isn’t at the right angle for the shot you’re trying to get, you can manipulate it to fit your needs.
 With any reflective surface – a CD, a phone, some foil – you can hold it around the edge of your lens to get the exact effect you want without compromising your photo.

 Lens flares are a pretty effect to use on specific types of photos, usually, portrait shots that “show off your character” or maybe some travel photography shots of beaches.
 However, it’s challenging to pull off without ruining the exposure of your photo or flooding the sensor with light.
 Try using a polarized filter lens (or your sunglasses, like above) to mitigate that effect.